Gr33nDrag0n69/LiskBeta/README.md

 This page is not intended to be a dummy proof guide, it's a guide based on my configuration and tools created by reading others guides and official documentation.

 Thanks to all peoples in lisk chat network.
-In particular to Punkrock & Lemii for their useful notes and Korben3 & Moosty for their blockcahin explorers.
+In particular to Punkrock & Lemii for their useful notes and Korben3 & Moosty for their blockchain explorers.

 # Links